Healthy People Now!

 how Healthy People Now! productions are filmed

-Pearl River Community College Film Production class has been filming the Healthy People Now! productions since 2008.
-During this time PRCC students have filmed more than 40 short health-related films, many of which are posted right here on this website.
+Pearl River Community College Film Production class and now the Film and Video Technology program has been filming the Healthy People Now! productions since 2008.
+During this time PRCC students have filmed more than 50 short health-related films, many of which are posted right here on this website.
 People are often more interested in working behind the camera (crew) than in front of it (cast) so they often ask how they can become a part of the class.
-Pearl River Community College offers the film production class either as a part of your general freshman and sophomore college curriculum or as a stand-alone class.
+Pearl River Community College offers the Film and Video Technolgoy program to train people to work in film and video occupations..
 If you are interested in applying as a full time (15 credit hours or more) or part time (less than 15 hours) student you will want to fill out an application here.
-If you only want to take the film production class, you will still need to fill out an application.
-This class also qualifies for dual enrollment, so if you are going to be a high school senior in the fall, check into our dual enrollment program and you can start working in film a year earlier.
+These classes also qualify for dual enrollment, so if you are going to be a high school senior in the fall, check into our dual enrollment program and you can start working in film a year earlier.
 See the PRCC website for more information on Dual Enrollment.

 You will also need to fill out a class application.
 We have a limited number of slots, so you will need to act quickly.